 At the end of Hollywood Boulevard, dead center, stands a magnificent reproduction of the famous Mann's Chinese Theater, home to The Great Movie Ride.
-As part of the 100 Years celebration, the view of the theater was obscured by the installation of the Sorcerer Mickey Hat, a new icon for this theme park.
-One of the Disney's Hollywood Studios' original attractions when it opened in May 1989, and presented by Coca-Cola, the Great Movie Ride is a 22-minute journey into the history of the movies, with a cast of Audio-Animatronics characters re-creating memorable movie moments.
+One of the Disney's Hollywood Studios' original attractions when it opened in May 1989, the Great Movie Ride is a 22-minute journey into the history of the movies, with a cast of Audio-Animatronics characters re-creating memorable movie moments.

 Pre-Show/Queue - As you enter the theater, you'll see many genuine movie props and costumes displayed in showcases.
 While you weave your way through the holding area, you're treated to vintage film clips projected on a huge screen.

 Movie Ride - Long tram cars take you on a slow but interesting journey

 through some of the world's most famous movie scenes.
 Just about every

 genre is represented: musicals, gangster movies, westerns, romances, action/adventures

 and horror flicks.
 More than 50 exceedingly realistic Audio-Animatronic

 figures bring it all to life, among them Gene Kelly, Julie Andrews, Dick